-- The total impacted area is less than the area set by Section 10.3 of the E&A Regulation Act; AND
+- The total impacted area is less than the area set in Section 10.3 of the E&A Regulation Act; AND

 - The area of renovation or addition does not adversely impact the mechanical system; the electrical system; the structural integrity; the means of egress; and does not change or come into conflict with the occupancy classification of the existing or adjacent tenant space, building, structure or work.

 Also, the Nebraska Fire Marshal or its delegated authorities must review plans for all commercial buildings, whether remodels or new construction, before construction work can begin.

 To locate an architect or professional engineer in your area, use or License Lookup feature.